College After Military: Practical Advice from Service Members

 2. Choose the environment you need

 Not all college environments are the same.
 Every college campus has a different atmosphere, and many degree programs can be completed online.
-Anthony Treas, a veteran of the Iraq war who went on to earn bachelor’s and master’s degrees and start STRONG Men Coaching, recommends finding a college environment that suits your needs.
+Anthony Treas, a veteran of the Iraq War who went on to earn bachelor’s and master’s degrees and start STRONG Men Coaching, recommends finding a college environment that suits your needs.

 “For the first two years after my deployment, I took only online classes.
-During this time, I was struggling with PTSD severely and I did not feel comfortable being around a lot of people,” Treas says.
+During this time, I was struggling with PTSD severely, and I did not feel comfortable being around a lot of people,” Treas says.
 After two years, he found a university campus that offered the right environment, programs and resources he needed to succeed.

 “For veterans who may also be struggling with PTSD, I would encourage them to visit the campus they are thinking of attending,” Treas says.
 Visiting potential colleges in person will help you choose one that offers the right atmosphere for you.
+While you might find one that’s a great fit, you may also want to consider online courses.

 3. Consider a shorter degree program

 Because Gee was still working around the schedule of her enlisted husband, she decided to choose a two-year degree program.
-“That way [if we had to relocate] I didn’t have to worry that some of my credits wouldn’t transfer and I would have to retake them, wasting time and money.”
+“That way [if we had to relocate], I didn’t have to worry that some of my credits wouldn’t transfer and I would have to retake them, wasting time and money.”

 4. Connect with other veterans

 Being a veteran in a college setting can feel isolating.
-While other students are focused solely on their studies, veterans may also be struggling with PTSD and adjusting to civilian life in a way that most students can’t relate to.
+While other students are focused solely on their studies, veterans may also be struggling with adjusting to civilian life in a way that most students can’t relate to.

 “What helped me was finding other veterans on campus,” Treas says.
 “At the college I attended, there is a veterans’ lounge and a very active veterans’ group that would meet on a regular basis.
 Having other veterans to talk to and become friends with helped in dealing with this transition.”